-Not only regarded as one of the leading entrepreneurs in the tea farm industry but Chui Fong Tea Plantation is also set as the shooting scene in a popular TV soap opera 🏅 Chui Fong Tea Farm is managed under the corporation of Chui Fong Tea CO., LTD. This is one of the biggest tea producers and exporters in Chiang Rai shipping to various countries, mainly to Europe, the USA, Taiwan, and Japan.
+Not only regarded as one of the leading entrepreneurs in the tea farm industry but Chui Fong Tea Plantation is also set as the shooting scene in a popular TV soap opera 🏅 Chui Fong Tea Farm is managed under the corporation of Chui Fong Tea CO., LTD. This is one of the biggest tea producers and exporters in Chiang Rai, shipping to various countries, mainly Europe, the USA, Taiwan, and Japan.

 A number of tea farms have been beautifully planted along and up the mountain ridges, making the whole area picturesque.
-It’s just a little flaw that visitors are not allowed to visit the tea manufacturing plant.
+It’s just a little flaw: visitors are not allowed to visit the tea manufacturing plant.
 However, there’s a little tea shop selling hot & cold drinks from various kinds of tea, together with a wide range of desserts 🧔

 One should not miss ordering something and sitting by the balcony.
-Make sure you watch the beautiful tea farms below as the site is located 1,200 meters above sea level, with an area of over 600-rai.
+Make sure you watch the beautiful tea farms below, as the site is 1,200 meters above sea level, with an area of over 600 rai.

 Chui Fong Tea Plantation is located in Baan Phraya Prai, Therdtai, Mae Fah Luang District, and Chiang Rai (sharing the same entrance as Doi Mae Salong).

-Doi Tung was once notorious for the big land of deforestation for opium farms.
+Doi Tung was once notorious for its big land deforestation for opium farms.
 That was before the late Her Royal Highness Srinakarindra, Princess Mother of Thailand, turned the whole land into a usable plantation for the benefit of highland locals 🧔 She named it the Doi Tung Development Royal Project.